 Wording is key

-The wording of this indicator is quite important and most of the sentence holds importance.
+The wording of this indicator is quite important.
 The reason it is worded ‘eligible electrical installations’ is because a new build property will have an EIC and not an EICR so these would be excluded.
 Eligible installations would also include communal landlord supplies which also need to be periodically checked.